Plain Talk on What Your Professor Wants

 Additional study is needed to verify this hypothesis.

 The second version contains 24 fewer words while making the same point.
-Our scientific editing experts suggest rereading your paper and trying to cut at least five words from each sentence (more if you can).
-Pay particular attention to short words such as the, of, as, and a, as well as weak verbs such as make, do, has, and want.
+Reread your paper and try to cut at least five words from each sentence (more if you can).
+Pay particular attention to short words, such as the, of, as, and a, as well as weak verbs, such as make, do, has, and want.
 Nine times out of ten, there are better choices.

 Another aspect of syntax involves the types of sentences you write: long versus short; simple versus compound; and subject opener versus non-subject opener (in the former, the first word/phrase is the subject of the sentence, while in the latter, the first word/phrase is a clause).
 Include a variety of sentences in your paper to maintain the reader's interest.
 Whenever possible, avoid having more than two of the same type of sentence in a row.